The History of the Environment

 The Prehistoric Legacy of Water and Plants

 Ethiopia's considerable rainwater resources were probably not so contradictory in ancient times since the county's landscape still had the water-saturating properties of its original vegetation.
 Ethiopia's historical water capacity was mainly due to water-absorbing properties within the Highland's abundant natural soil and vegetation.
-The same native vegetation was NaturNature'sicate ancient harbouring high-tech of this water, not only by preventing it from draining but also functioning as numerous very efficient receivers of deluges and their torrents, thus preventing the water masses from being wasted away to the Mediterranean Sea.
+The same native vegetation was Nature's intricate ancient harbouring high-tech of this water, preventing water flow from obtaining force and speed in torrential losses.
+Furthermore, the original vegetation also functioned as numerous very efficient receivers of deluges and their torrents, thus absorbing the water masses and avoiding wasting them in the Mediterranean Sea.

 Prehistorically in Ethiopia, this receiving water system of plants and soils fulfilled in antiquity still retains their natural properties to withhold much water and nourishment within its landscape's mountain massif and deeper soils.
 These vital water-preserving and harbouring properties of the ancient Ethiopian Highland prepared and guarded Nature for a still unknown dry season in the coming years.
-Furthermore, Nature's organic protective and shielding mechanism still at this remote time fulfilled nature's natural character to protect and save this precious water.
-This Nature's secret high-tech from the aeons of antiquity then carefully purified the deluges and stored the seasonal rainfall typical for the ancient natural scene and native organisms.
+Furthermore, Nature's organic protective and shielding mechanism fulfilled Nature's natural character to protect and save this precious water, which explains species' evolution and connection to their environment.
+Nature's secret high-tech technology from the aeons of antiquity then carefully purified the deluges and stored the seasonal rainfall by typical phenomena of the ancient natural scene and native organisms.
 These organic evolutionary optimized creations of endemic trees and plants with their network of roots are the highly demanded biological tissue - crucial as powerful shielding mechanisms in the landscape and creating the required protection against erosion.

 Ethiopia's Historical Water Landscape

-Thus, Ethiopia's indigenous plants' evolution provided its landscape from ancient aeons with Ethiopia's plants' immense robust, vastly reinforcing and deep root system.
-Therefore, this native Ethiopian vegetation directed the seasonal deluges into the mountain massif's aquifers and served as gigantic underground buffering reservoirs.
+Thus, Ethiopia's indigenous plants' evolution provided its landscape from ancient aeons with Ethiopia's plants' immense, robust, vastly reinforcing and deep root system.
+Therefore, this native Ethiopian vegetation directed the seasonal deluges into the mountain massif's aquifers and served as gigantic underground and for aeons buffering reservoirs.
 The physical properties of Ethiopia's Highland landscape and the effects of its organisms' ground symbiosis historically provided Nature with natural and highly effective water reservoirs whose functions were massively physical receivers of the floods.
-Hence, Ethiopia's Nature and landscape historically supplied water-engulfing properties, thus preventing the country's water masses from rushing down the country's slopes towards Egypt.
-Thereby existed a very dominant and historically significant era when Ethiopia's landscape could withhold a large proportion of the water within the borders of Ethiopia.
+Hence, Ethiopia's Nature and landscape historically supplied water-engulfing properties, thus preventing the country's water masses from rushing down the country's slopes towards Egypt; thereby existed in Ethiopia's history, a very dominant and historically significant era of natural wealth when Ethiopia's landscape could withhold a large proportion of the water within the borders of Ethiopia.

 The Eucalyptus Tree's Groundwater Destruction